whblondeau/memoria-interna/stories/the-borax-road-affair/the-borax-road-affair.md

 Watching the small man, she felt a recurrence of alarm.
 He was outwardly moderate and self-effacing—so much so that she had unconsciously discounted him.
 But something&#8230; something&#8230;

 Then the Breedmistress knew, as she watched a vague and filmy ghost begin to coalesce behind him.
-In his features, his motions, his conformation.
+It was a breeding-ghost, taking its shape from his features, his motions, his conformation.
 Sor Gonsevero, an official of the Furnace, was of slavestock, of a line she knew: Carmanu out of Boyane, that distinctive movement of the head and shoulder as he hunched slightly in the wind.
 It had bred true, in the shortened generations of slaves.

 The little man was deadly, of a deadly heritage.